junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 - Cattle Creek, Kansas
 - Silver Gulch, California

+(passing line: Dean hates he can't use cellphone)

 (robbing bank/train)

 Dean: could be a quick way to get some noise, how hard can a robbery be? we used to B&E before breakfast

-Sam: you crazy? you can die!
+someone: you crazy? you can die!

 Dean: welcome to wild west, Sammy, you can die any time anywhere. you see those men? anyone can just draw a gun and start massive shooting if they want

-Sam: you're mistaken reality from movie
+someone: you're mistaken reality from movie

 Dean: art comes from life.
 I'm going.
 Feel free to stay in there, drinking whatever.

-### Act 4
+### Chap.4 (Cas's western life)(Sunrise, 1841, Cas)

 > **Outline:** Cas is too wounded to fly again and can't risk using his power in case he gets noticed by Raphael (still scouting in time flux), so he lives in the town like a human, also tries his best to blend in.
 After a while when he recovers slightly, he asks around if anyone has seen the brothers based on his description but no one does.
 The town looks relatively new, not so crappy, he asks time and realizes why.
 He asks if there is any ranch job available instead. (leave suspension)